ontodev/robot/docs/remove.md

 ### Patterns

-Terms can also be selected from the set based on axioms.
+Terms can also be selected from the set based on their annotations.
 This can be helpful if you want to remove only terms with a specific annotation.
 When selecting with axioms, the `--select` option must always be quoted.

 1. `CURIE=CURIE`
     - e.g. `rdfs:seeAlso=obo:EX_123`